 Here are some of the discounts available:

 A number of hotels offer accommodation + park ticket packages.
-Since Legoland now maintains its own hotel properties, the Legoland website no longer lists local options.
+Since Legoland now maintains its own hotel properties, the Legoland website no longer lists local options, but does provide booking for vacation packages at its own hotel properties.

-Legoland annual passes range over three levels from $159 to $279.
-The upper level passes get you into all three areas of the park (regular park, water park, and aquarium) with free parking as well as give you discounts on accommodations, food, gift shop purchases and special events.
+Legoland annual passes range over three levels from $179 to $299.
+The upper level passes (gold, platinum, and premium) get you into all three areas of the park (regular park, water park, and aquarium) with free parking as well as discounts on accommodations, food, gift shop purchases and special events.

-If you live nearby and want to go often — or plan to visit the other Merlin Entertainment parks in North America and overseas, then it’s worth your while.
+If you live nearby and want to go often, then it’s worth your while.

 Save on snacks and meals at Legoland.